 WELCOME FRIENDS

 Hi, we are Bodies of Water, a musical group from Northeast Los Angeles.
-We're thrilled to welcome you to the internet.
+Welcome to the internet!

 Our sixth (!) full-length record, "The Journey Is Our Home," is now out in public, and you can hear it on the internet (or buy an LP from us on bandcamp).
 Thanks for listening to all this stuff as we make it and send it out into the world.
 Below, I'll tell you the story of how and why we made everything, but first, here are links so you can listen: Spotify - Apple Music - Soundcloud - Bandcamp